MasterMascot/ClassicFalloutRandomizedPlayerCreator/README.md

 # ClassicFalloutRandomizedPlayerCreator
-A randomized character creator for Classic fallout (fo1+fo2)
+A randomized character creator for Classic Fallout (Fallout 1 + Fallout 2) & Fallout New Vegas

+Installation method on powershell : ```irm https://raw.githubusercontent.com/MasterMascot/ClassicFalloutRandomizedPlayerCreator/main/install.ps1 | iex```

+For players wanting to play fallout games or tabletop and confused of which stat to choose can randomly given for confusion or challenge.
+Also working on derived stats like healing rate, energy resistence etc for classic fallout